History

 Company Roots

-Steve Brussow – begins working at August Witt & Sons feed mill during high school.
-Following military service in WWII, Steve returned and went back to working at the mill.
+Steve Brussow began working at August Witt & Sons feed mill during high school.
+Following military service in WWII, Steve returned to Loyal and went back to working at the mill.

 1948

-Steve Brussow starts Northside Elevator with purchase of existing business by the name of August Witt & Sons.
-Steve raised his family, including son, Tom Brussow, in lodging above the mill on Main Street in Loyal.
-Space was tight, and the wooden structure was dusty but the business continued to grow… just like the family.
-Tom worked in the mill as a child and through high school before heading to business college.
-Upon graduation from college in 1962, Tom returned to work at the mill in 1964.
+Northside Elevator began when Steve Brussow purchased the existing August Witt & Sons feed mill.
+Steve raised his family in lodging above the mill on Main Street in Loyal.
+Space was tight, and the wooden structure was dusty, but the business continued to grow… just like the family.
+Steve’s son, Tom, worked in the mill as a child and throughout high school before heading to a business college.

 1964